 - Veggies – want more?
 Add red peppers, snow peas, carrots and mushrooms for more veggies.

 - Protein – you could easily swap chicken or pork in this dish – even ground pork or ground turkey.

 - Rice – serve over regular rice, cauliflower rice, zoodles or just enjoy on it’s own!

-You can serve this delicious beef & broccoli stir fry recipe with cauliflower or regular rice – or even on top of zoodles if you like.
+You can serve this delicious beef & broccoli stir fry recipe with cauliflower or brown rice – or even on top of zoodles if you like.
 It’s a tasty dish for the whole family any way you serve it!
 It really has everything all in one – but here’s my favorite recipes to make along side this recipe:

 - Copycat PF Chang’s Fried Rice (another classic Chinese food favorite!)

 - Copycat Panera Thai Salad (leave out the chicken for a great side salad)

 I never let calories get in the way of making delicious recipes – here are some of my favorite Weight Watchers meals: